Minnesota

 Definition

-“Areas of environmental justice concern” are defined as census tracts where over 50% of the population is comprised of people of color; where over 40% of households have a household income of less than 185% of the federal poverty level; and/or that are within Tribal boundaries.
+“Environmental justice areas” are defined as census tracts where at least 40% of the population is nonwhite; at least 35% of households have a household income of less than 200% of the federal poverty level; 40% of the residents have limited English proficiency; and/or that are within Tribal boundaries.

 Include race?
 Yes | Include income?
 Yes | Include pollution burden?
 No